turigeza/fold-navigator/README.md

 Fold navigator helps you navigate through your code folding points in Atom.
 </p>
 <p>
 Note: This package is in its infancy.
+I am only using it on a Mac.
 There might still be bugs.
 No test were written for it yet.
 </p>
 <p>
 I was missing Netbeans code navigator so much I had to come up with something which helps me navigate through my code in Atom.